 Kat has been involved in farming for nearly 2 decades!
 Starting in the fresh-cut flower industry in Ontario at 14, she’s tried her hand at forestry, greenhouse operations, ranching and beekeeping.
 She first joined the crew at Pilgrims’ Produce to learn about veggie production nearly 10 years ago.
 The common thread in all these experiences has been a love for the outdoors, working with her hands and enjoying the beauty of the natural world.
 Kat would rather be out gardening her flower plot or capturing beauty through her camera lens, but she also juggles the office tasks for running the farm business.
 Also filling her time and heart are their three young children, who are happy to join in any farming adventures!

-We also hire berry pickers throughout the summer months.
+We have assembled our crew for 2020!
+If you’re dreaming of farming with us this season we will also be looking to hire berry pickers throughout the summer months.
 Check out “Join the Crew” to read about our summer picker positions.

 Since its inception nearly 30 years ago, Pilgrims’ Produce has been committed to certified organic practices.
 Rob and Kathryn felt they were simply stewards on this piece of God’s land.
 If they were to grow healthy food for their family and community, how could they consider using toxic agro-chemicals for short-term fixes to pest or weed problems?